Breaks and movement for productivity: the science-backed framework

 For most knowledge workers, 15-25 minute movement breaks every 90 minutes prevent severe cognitive depletion and maintain focus quality across the day.
 You don’t need longer breaks more often.
 You need properly-timed breaks regularly.

 The afternoon slump (1-3 PM) is a partial exception.
-That’s not just cognitive fatigue — it’s also circadian dip, where your body’s biological rhythm naturally drops alertness in the early afternoon [7].
+That is not just cognitive fatigue.
+It is also a circadian dip, where your body’s biological rhythm naturally drops alertness in the early afternoon [7].
 A standard 15-minute movement break helps.
-But adding 5-10 minutes of higher-intensity movement (brisk walking, light bodyweight exercise) can more effectively counter the circadian dip than a gentle stroll would.
+Adding 5-10 minutes of higher-intensity movement (brisk walking or light bodyweight exercise) can counter the circadian dip more effectively than a gentle stroll would.

 For workers with schedule flexibility, power naps (10-20 minutes) and coffee naps (drinking caffeine immediately before a short nap, so it kicks in as you wake) offer a research-backed alternative to movement during the circadian dip.
 Movement produces immediate alertness that lasts 1-2 hours, while a short nap provides deeper restoration over a 2-4 hour window.
 If your schedule allows it, our strategic napping guide covers the protocols in detail.